 * Smallest recommended model is based on average winter ground water temperatures in the selected region and a flow rate of 3 gallons per minute.
-A larger model than specified will provided greater flow rates.
+A larger tankless water heater than specified will provide greater flow rates.
 Incoming water temperatures may differ depending on water source, location, season, and climate.
 To make certain you are choosing the appropriate model, please measure your required flow rate and incoming water temperature.

 Typical Bath Tub Faucet 2.0 to 3.0 GPM